Bramarambika-T/PDKubernet-minikube/kubernet-minikube/README.md

-docker build -t bramarambikatsaliki/nginx:latest dockerfile-location Push it to docker hub - using docker push bramarambikatsaliki/nginx:latest if you like to run image - docker run -it -d -p 8080:80 nginx
+docker build -t bramarambikatsaliki/nginx:latest dockerfile-location Push it to docker hub - using docker push bramarambikatsaliki/nginx:latest If there is login problem- use docker login cmd then docker push bramarambikatsaliki/nginx:latest

+if you like to run image - docker run -it -d -p 8080:80 nginx

 Minikube cluster Installation in local Mac machine :